RealtimeSim

 • ee_name (str): Name of an EE previously created via add_ee().

-• target_ee_7d_pos (Sequence[numpy.ndarray]): Sequence of length num_envs.
+• target_ee_7d_pos (Sequence[numpy.ndarrayarrow-up-right]): Sequence of length num_envs.
 Each entry is a 7D vector:

 • First 3: target EE center position (x, y, z) in local coordinates.